 Vitamin D deficiency means we have less protection from inflammation in the body, which may worsen acne.
-Ensure you get enough sunshine and vitamin D-rich foods.
+Make sure you get enough sunshine and vitamin D-rich foods.

 8. Eat an anti-inflammatory diet

-We are beginning to understand the influence of nutrition over the different systems in our bodies, including the skin.
-It is no longer dismissed that acne is affected by diet.
-Although more research into this area is needed, many studies are now suggesting that there is enough evidence to encourage the avoidance of high glycaemic index foods such as sugary foods or carbohydrates.
-Research suggests that foods with a high glycaemic index can increase insulin growth factor (IGF-1).
-This can block the oil-secreting glands in some people and exacerbate their acne.
+We’re beginning to understand the influence of nutrition over the different systems in our bodies, including the skin.
+Although more research into this area is needed, many studies are now suggesting there’s enough evidence to encourage avoiding high glycaemic index foods like sugary foods and carbohydrates.
 For good skin health, it is preferable to eat a diet rich in fresh fruits, vegetables, lean meats, fish and seafood.